 Questions and Answers

-1. What kind of concrete grinder do you use?
+1. What kind of concrete prep do you incorporate into your process?

 2. Do you typically use a wet grinding process?